3 Ways AI Will Impact Legal Departments and How Your Firm Can Benefit

 To these two scenarios, we can add a third, which will likely be most prevalent in the mid- to long term.
 The majority of legal departments – large and small alike – will experience AI by interacting with software applications and maybe even hardware products (e.g. scanners) that have built-in AI.
 These are products that have AI woven into a specific function and application to enhance the value they provide.

-An example is smart document management (e.g. iManage Work).
+An example is adocument management system (e.g. iManage Work).
 Document management has helped legal departments work and collaborate more effectively for a long time.
 AI that is embedded in document management enables better classification, search and re-use of content.
 It offers better and more standardized clause drafting, more effective expertise identification and more.

 AI is playing a role in making security software smarter as well.
 For example, iManage Threat Manager uses machine learning to build a digital fingerprint for each user based on his/her individual behavior.
 The digital fingerprint takes into account what matters the user works on, how many documents the user usually accesses, how many files he/she downloads and so on.
 Threat Manager triggers an alert when a user’s behavior deviates from his/her fingerprint, often because the user’s account has been compromised through phishing.
 This helps stop data breaches much more quickly than traditional security products.